Looking to maximize your income property’s earning potential…without alienating your tenants?

 Everyone has to give Uncle Sam his due—even landlords.
 But you can maximize your earnings by making sure you’re optimizing your rental income taxes every year.

-Many landlords are unaware that expenses like advertising, maintenance, and HOA fees are tax-deductible.
+Many landlords are unaware that expenses like advertising, maintenance, insurance premiums, and HOA fees are tax-deductible.
 Go through your budget and make sure you’re getting every deduction possible under the tax code.

 By optimizing your taxes, you’ll be putting a bit more money into your pockets.